paragt/TF-SSD/README.md

 The major changes that provided large accuracy jumps are:

 1. Use of Mobilenet V2 with expansion factor 1.4 (see [Sandler18CVPR] for details).
-2. Predict detection outputs at strides 8, 16, 32 from layer8_expand, layer15_expand and layer19 respectivly(via clssification and regression heads).
+2. Predict detection outputs at strides 8, 16, 32 from layer8_expand, layer15_expand and layer19 respectivly(via classification and regression heads).
 This modification reduced conv layers in SSD and therefore reduces computations.
 3. Normalize classification loss by *2N* (instead of *N*), where *N* is the number of default boxes matched with groundtruth.
 4. Larger initial learning rate than that used in VGG-SSD.

 Other changes leading to minor improvements are

-1. Using ADAM instead of SGD.
+1. Using Adam instead of SGD optimization.
-2. using 6 aspect ratios for the largest two scales of prediction.
+2. Using 6 aspect ratios for the largest two scales of prediction.

 Exponential moving averaging (EMA) of variables did not help that much in my experiments, however the code retains the option to use it (with preferred decay rate).